jpkalenderian/Library/README.md

 The project involves creating a library application with the following classes and interfaces:

-Book: Represents a book with attributes such as ISBN, title, author, genre, availability, and reservation status.
+Book: Represents a book with attributes such as ISBN, title, author, genre, availability, and reservation status.<br>
-User_Procedures: Interface defining user-related procedures.
+User_Procedures: Interface defining user-related procedures.<br>
-Librarian_Procedures: Interface defining librarian-related procedures.
+Librarian_Procedures: Interface defining librarian-related procedures.<br>
-Person: Abstract class representing a person with attributes like name, age, and gender.
+Person: Abstract class representing a person with attributes like name, age, and gender.<br>
-Librarian: Subclass of Person implementing Librarian_Procedures.
+Librarian: Subclass of Person implementing Librarian_Procedures.<br>
-User: Subclass of Person implementing User_Procedures.
+User: Subclass of Person implementing User_Procedures.<br>

 ## Classes and Interfaces

-Book Class: Represents a book entity with various attributes and functionalities.
+Book Class: Represents a book entity with various attributes and functionalities.<br>
-User_Procedures Interface: Defines procedures for user interactions.
+User_Procedures Interface: Defines procedures for user interactions.<br>
-Librarian_Procedures Interface: Defines procedures for librarian interactions.
+Librarian_Procedures Interface: Defines procedures for librarian interactions.<br>
-Person Class: Abstract class representing a person with basic attributes and methods.
+Person Class: Abstract class representing a person with basic attributes and methods.<br>
-Librarian Class: Subclass of Person implementing librarian-specific functionalities.
+Librarian Class: Subclass of Person implementing librarian-specific functionalities.<br>
-User Class: Subclass of Person implementing user-specific functionalities.
+User Class: Subclass of Person implementing user-specific functionalities.<br>

 ## Tools Used
-Java for programming.
+Java for programming.<br>
-Swing for the user interface.
+Swing for the user interface.<br>
-Github for version control and collaboration.
+Github for version control and collaboration.<br>

 ## Features

-- **Book Management**: Add, search, borrow, return, and reserve books.
+- **Book Management**: Add, search, borrow, return, and reserve books.<br>
-- **User Management**: Add and search users.
+- **User Management**: Add and search users.<br>
-- **Librarian Management**: Add librarians and perform book-related tasks.
+- **Librarian Management**: Add librarians and perform book-related tasks.<br>
-- **Exception Handling**: Handle exceptions for input validation.
+- **Exception Handling**: Handle exceptions for input validation.<br>
-- **Persistence**: Store data in files for retrieval on application restart.
+- **Persistence**: Store data in files for retrieval on application restart.<br>

 ## Getting Started

 To run the application, follow these steps:

-1. Clone the repository
+1. Clone the repository<br>
-2. Compile the Java files
+2. Compile the Java files<br>
-3. Run the application
+3. Run the application<br>

 ## Usage